stangri/openwrt-simple-adblock/README.md

 Please head to OpenWrt forum for discussion/support: https://forum.openwrt.org/viewtopic.php?pid=307950

 # Known Issues
+There's no ipk-package.
+If you're willing to help with the Makefile, please create a pull request for one.

 There are 4 very large blocklists which are not included by default as their inclusion will likely result in script termination on routers with little RAM/Flash.
 Check the *adblock-install.sh* script for commented out lines.

-I get weird 'command not found' error on */etc/init.d/adblock stop*, I have no idea what's causing this (procd maybe?), but the script runs fine.

 The script manipulates the /etc/banner file to reflect the status of the adblock _if_ the */etc/banner.orig* file exists.
-The install script creates this file at the last line, comment it if you want to keep your banner unchanged.
+The install script creates this file towards the end of it, comment it if you want to keep your banner unchanged.